ameliawong1/Recipe-Rating-Analysis/README.md

   frameborder="0"
 ></iframe>

 I tested whether the number of ingredients differed significantly between recipes with and without missing descriptions.
+I permuted the description_missing column 1000 times and recorded the difference in mean number of ingredients between the groups.
 The observed difference (about -1.4 ingredients) was extreme relative to the null distribution, giving a low p-value.

 <iframe
-  src="assets/ingredients-by-missingness-bar.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>

-<iframe
   src="assets/description-calorie-missingness.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-A similar test was run for calorie count.
-Again, the observed difference lay in the tail of the null distribution.
+I repeated the same steps using the calories column.
+Again, I observed a significant difference, with the actual test statistic in the extreme end of the null distribution.

-<iframe
-  src="assets/calories-by-missingness-bar.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>

-**Conclusion**: These results confirm that missingness in the description column is related to observed features like calories and ingredient count.
-This suggests that while the data may be NMAR in theory, it behaves like **MAR (Missing At Random)** in practice.
+**Conclusion**: Since the missingness in description correlates with observed variables (ingredients and calories) but not unobserved variables, we conclude that the mechanism is **Missing At Random (MAR)**.